openPCI/open-tao-pcis/theroom/readme.md

 | Scoring.ACloserThanB(objTypeA, objTypeB, targetType) | Returns 1 if `objTypeA` is closer to `targetType` than `objTypeB`     |
 | Scoring.lineOfSight(objType, point) | returns the count of objects that has direct line of sight to `point`.
 Point is a THREE.Vector3  |
 | Scoring.objZoneTest(objType, area, otherType, useRoom) | Tests wether the object zone `area` in `objType` intersects with `otherType`. if useRoom is true, then room objects will be tested in the zone as well |

+# Structure
+The Room PCI relies on an iframe that calls the room construction files.
+These files cannot be part of the PCI itself, so they have to be placed somewhere else.
+In this setup, the game folder is placed in a folder in your TAO instance called openPICs/theroom/game.
+You need to place a .htaccess-file in the openPICs folder with the content

+> RewriteEngine off

+This prevent TAO from rewriting the URL.

+The URL to this folder is https://your.tao.domain/taosubfolder/openPICs/theroom/game.
+But you can place it whereever you want, also at other domains.